RivaD2/city_explorer_api./README.md

 Actual time needed to complete: 2hrs

 ---
-Number and name of feature: Feature 3: Implementing error handling using .catch in our
+# Number and name of feature: Feature 3: Implemented error handling function

-Estimate of time needed to complete:  30min
+Estimate of time needed to complete:  20min

 Start time: 5:00pm

 Finish time: 5:30pm

-Actual time needed to complete: 1hr
+Actual time needed to complete: 30min

 ---
-Number and name of feature: Feature 4: Create a 3rd route of trails with the method of get
+# Number and name of feature: Feature 4: Created a 3rd route of trails with the method of get

+Estimate of time needed to complete:  1hr

+Start time: 5:30pm

+Finish time: 6:23pm

+Actual time needed to complete: under an hr

+---

+Number and name of feature:

 Estimate of time needed to complete:

 Start time:

 Finish time:

 Actual time needed to complete:

 --------

 Actual time needed to complete: